opencord/fabric-crossconnect/docs/README.md

 ## Models

-This service is comprised of three models:
+This service is composed of three models:

 - `FabricCrossconnectService` global service-related parameters, such as the name of the service.
 There is currently no additional state here beyond the default `XOS` `Service` model.
 - `FabricCrossconnectServiceInstance` represents one half of a vlan crossconnect.
 Fields include the following: